lmoravek83/monitorui/readme.md

 4. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.

 5. In the folder "monitorui-master\install" is "install_windows.bat".
-Run this script.
-It will install necessary python packages from pypi.org (store for python libraries)
+Running this script It will be installed necessary python packages from pypi.org (store for python libraries).

         install_windows.bat